 - You can also change the default backup settings in the middle of the screen (shown below) to always back up all of your iPhone/iPad/iPod data to your Mac when plugging in

 1. If you haven’t already, choose at least one of the options above for each of your devices and get automatic backups setup and the first one completed.

-- I’m out of iCloud Storage.
-In the ‘Automatic Cloud Backups for iPhone, iPad, and iPod there is a walkthrough on how to buy more storage.
-Alternately you could delete old backups (from old devices you may no longer have) by going to Settings → General → Storage & iCloud Usage → ICLOUD → Manage Storage → BACKUPS → Select a device that doesn’t show as This iPhone or This iPad.
+- Alternately you can delete old iCloud backups by going to Settings > your name > iCloud > Manage Storage > Backups.
+Select a device that doesn’t show as This iPhone or This iPad.
 Check the date to make sure you’d like to delete it.
 Tap Delete Backup.

 - You can also look at other items in the list to see how you could reduce your iCloud Storage needs.

 FTC: We use income earning auto affiliate links.
 More.